aelew/tech-internship-alerts/README.md

 Monitors GitHub repositories for new internships and sends alerts to Discord.
 This project is inspired by [cvrve/internships-bot](https://github.com/cvrve/internships-bot)!

+## ✨ Features

+- Mentions users with the `@Internship Alerts` role when a new internship is found
+- Automatically edits alert embeds when a listing becomes inactive
+- Adjustable cron schedule via environment variable
+- Monitor multiple GitHub repositories at once

 [![Example](./images/example.png)](https://discord.gg/P93Kc6jEKA)

 ## 🌱 Discord server